About me

 Biography

-Dr. Romesh Kumar is an independent consultant based in the US.
+Romesh Kumar is new business development manager at Heubach Colorants.
 His expertise includes colorants & applications, color measurement and other related subjects.
-He began his carrier with American Hoechst Corporation, and has been affiliated with pigment industry for over 41 years.
+He began his currier with American Hoechst Corporation and has been affiliated with pigment industry for over 44 years.
+He has made over 150 presentations including those at every organization related to Paint & Coatings and Societies of Plastics Engineers (SPE) in North America.